timcombs/code102/code/bash_aliases.md

-Copy the large text block below to your home directory as `.bash_aliases`, then add the following small block to your `.bashrc` file.
+Copy the following small block to your `.bashrc` file:

 ``` bash
 if [ -f ~/.bash_aliases ]; then